The Seljuk Han of Anatolia

+After this road fell out of use, the han was left deserted and fell into ruins.
 The roof of the middle nave has collapsed.
 The roofs of the other naves are sound.
 The entrance and the side rooms are buried underground.

 Aytaç, Ismail.
 Selçuklu Döneminde Malatya-Kahta Kervanyolu ve Kervansaraylari in I. Uluslarasi Selçuklu Kültür ve Medeniyeti Kongresi, Konya, 2001, p.
 38.

 Baş Ali.
 "Beylikler Dönemi Hanlari", SÜ Sosyal Bilimler Enstitüsü yayınlamamiş doktora tezi, Konya, 1989.

 Eravşar, Osman.
 Yollarin Taniklari (Witnesses of the Way), 2017, pp. 134-138.

 Özkarcı, Mehmet.
 Kahramanmaraşta Selçuklu Mimarisine Bakiş, Uluslararasi Selçuklu Döneminde Maraş Sempozunu, 17-19 November, 2016, pp. 14-53.